nationalarchives/design-system/src/components/card/index.md

 Keep the meta information short and enhance with icons if necessary.

 {{ example({ group: "components", item: "card", example: "meta", html: true, nunjucks: true, size: "xl" }, 2) }}

+## Actions

+Cards can have a list of "actions" which are displayed as links at the bottom of the card.

+Cards with actions should not also have an `href` property.

+{{ example({ group: "components", item: "card", example: "actions", html: true, nunjucks: true, size: "m" }, 2) }}